canderson318/research-methodology-programming-assignment/deliverables/module-2/report/main.typ

 ```

-#pagebreak()
+// #pagebreak()
-#text(red)[
+// #text(red)[
-  - A well documented and organized GitHub repository.
+//   - A well documented and organized GitHub repository.
-  - A written report containing
+//   - A written report containing
-    - An update on the proposed timeline
+//     - An update on the proposed timeline
-    - Full write ups of completed components.
+//     - Full write ups of completed components.
 These sections should include details on the solution - and analysis of results.
-    - Stubs for partially completed components
+//     - Stubs for partially completed components
-]
+// ]

+// typst compile main.typ
+// git add main.pdf
+// git commit -m  "Recompile report"
+// git push